-Though the overarching responsibilities are relatively straightforward for CFOs, the specifics of what they do for these companies depends on the company’s individual needs.
+Though the overarching responsibilities are relatively straightforward for CFOs, the specifics of what they do for these companies depend on the company’s individual needs.
 For example, a company might need to raise capital or implement a new accounting system altogether.
-They might also need to strategize for a specific project like an audit.
+They might also need to strategize for a specific project, like an audit.

 Forward Facing Financial Visibility

 Fractional CFOs streamline your business’s forward-facing financial visibility, helping prepare for growth and scaling businesses’ struggles.
-The financial forecast is one of the most critical responsibilities fractional CFOs shoulder.
-They issue short and long-term analyses and projections that help companies better understand their trajectory and cash position requirements.
+The financial forecast is one of the most critical responsibilities fractional CFOs perform.
+They issue short and long-term analyses and projections that help companies improve their financial forecasting and visibility, as well as help manage their cash position requirements.

-CFOs are indispensable when scaling your business.
+CFOs are indispensable when looking for cost-effective financial growth solutions.
 Scaling businesses need all the services fractionalized CFOs provide.
 Additionally, because salary requirements and hiring processes are distracting when a company is in scale mode, you can use their services only when you need them.
 After they fulfill their obligations to your company, you can reevaluate your contract and only pay for what you need.